suncoast-devs/handbook/lessons/cs-api-servers-crud/index.md

 ## Define our API controller

-In addition to the magic of `Migrations` we are also going to add a new tool to our toolkit: `aspnet-codegenerator`
+In addition to the magic of `Migrations`, we are also going to add a new tool to our toolkit: `aspnet-codegenerator`

 `aspnet-codegenerator` is a tool that can generate a default controller for us that will have a very standard set of code for:

-- Reading a full list of our models
+- Reading a complete list of our models
 - Reading a single instance of our model by ID
 - Creating a model
 - Updating a model
 - Deleting a model

-In this case, our model being our `GameNight`.
-This code generator produces much of the `boilerplate` code that we would normally have to write by hand.
+In this case, our model is our `GameNight`.
+This code generator produces much of the `boilerplate` code that we normally have to write by hand.
 Often we will have to update this code when our particular requirements change.

 To run the code generator: